shaik1002/biggitlabbomb/doc/ci/jobs/ci_job_token.md

   - To remove project access.
 - The CI job token becomes invalid if the job is no longer running, has been erased, or if the project is in the process of being deleted.

+### Push to a project repository using a job token

+> - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/389060) in GitLab 17.2. [with a flag](../../administration/feature_flags.md) named `allow_push_repository_for_job_token`.
+Disabled by default.

+FLAG:
+The availability of this feature is controlled by a feature flag.
+For more information, see the history.
+This feature is available for testing, but not ready for production use.

+WARNING:
+Pushing via job token is still in development and is not yet optimized for performance.
+If you enable this feature for testing, you must thoroughly test and implement validation measures to prevent infinite loops of "push" pipelines triggering more pipelines.

+By default, the ability to Git push to a project repository by authenticating with a job token is disabled.

+To grant permission to job tokens generated in your project to push to the project's repository:

+1. On the left sidebar, select **Search or go to** and find your project.
+1. Select **Settings > CI/CD**.
+1. Expand **Token Access**.
+1. In the **Permissions** section, select **Allow Git push requests to the repository**.

+The job token has the same access permissions as the user that started the job.

+You can also control this setting with the [`ci_push_repository_for_job_token_allowed`](../../api/projects.md#edit-project) parameter in the `projects` REST API endpoint.